baskuit/pinyon/src/types/readme.md

 # Types Struct
 As alluded earlier, a TypeList object is just a struct with some alias declarations.
-All the `using` declarations found in the `DefaultTypes` template basically define a minimal 'standard' that any other TypeList must satisfy.
+All the `using` declarations found in the `DefaultTypes<...>` template basically specify a minimal 'standard' that any user-defined TypeList must satisfy.

 ### Required
 * Each of the names must be defined at some point in the derivation of the `::Types` helper in order for all features of the library to compile.